Starting and Maintaining a Student Organization

 4. No student shall simultaneously hold more than one of the following positions:

-• president, executive vice president, program vice president, legislative vice president, financial vice president, or communication vice president of the Marquette University Student Government
+• president, executive vice president, outreach vice president, legislative vice president, financial vice president, or communication vice president of the Marquette University Student Government

 • MUSG legislative senator